AndyObtiva/glimmer-dsl-tk/README.md

 ## Command Callback

-`button` and `checkbutton` can set a `command` block to trigger when the user clicks the button/checkbutton.
+`button`, `spinbox`, `radiobutton` and `checkbutton` can set a `command` block to trigger when the user clicks the button/checkbutton.
 This may be done with the `command` keyword, passing in a block directly.

 Example: